matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

 establish an olm session with the recipient.
 When this happens, multiple sessions will be affected.
 In order to avoid filling the recipient's device mailbox, the sender should only send one `m.room_key.withheld` message with no `room_id` nor `session_id` set.
-FIXME: how does the recipient determine which sessions the notification applies to?
+In response to receiving this message, the recipient may start an olm session with the sender, and send an `m.dummy` message to notify the sender of the new olm session.
+The recipient may assume that this `m.room_key.withheld` message applies to all encrypted room messages sent before it receives the message.

 ## Potential issues